Xuerian/IEView-x1/README.md

 `Miranda-IM\Plugins\ieview\IEView-x1\x1-x.ivt`

-Uses LcdD and Calibri fonts.
-LcdD is available freely on the internet, and Calibri is included with most recent versions of Microsoft Windows.
+Uses LcdD and Calibri fonts. hooge 05_53 is available freely on the internet, and Calibri is included with most recent versions of Microsoft Windows.

 Similar/X1 skins are available for other plugins